guitarkeegan/cypress-web-design/content/posts/day5.md

      - General questions about how the activity fits into their life.
        - What do they do before or after this activity?
      - Avoid hypotheticals, instead ask about their current usage or behavior.
-     - Think of the interviewee as a serogate if they do not fit your target user exactly.
+     - Think of the interviewee as a surogate if they do not match your target audience exactly.
      - Ask a lot of follow up questions.
 "Why?"
      ![Mindy from Animaniacs](/images/mindy.webp)